UNdot33K/ScriptKiddie_AV/README.md

-The choice of the file hash utility is not critical there are also other well respected doing similar job or they have more features, although script editing is required, you might also implement the windows:
+The choice of the file hash utility is not critical there are also other well respected doing similar job or they have more features, although script editing is required.
+You might also be able to implement the windows:

 "certutil -hashfile <file> MD5"